What does a limited company secretary do?

 • All limited companies must have a ‘real address’ to use for the company registered office – it can’t be a PO Box.

-• Maintainance of the company’s statutory registers – including the register of members, register of transfers, register of allotments, and the register of directors and secretaries.
+• Maintenance of the company’s statutory registers – including the register of members, register of transfers, register of allotments, and the register of directors and secretaries.
 Believe it or not, it is a criminal offence not to maintain these registers correctly.

 • Maintenance of the company’s records – including accounting and tax records, VAT, PAYE, and all pensions data.